 Unlike other cat breeds, the Maine Coon cat does not meow.

 Instead, they use a selection of adorable and interesting noises with their owners, to communicate their needs and wants.

 If you have never heard a Maine Coon cat talking, make sure you check out our male Maine Coon’s Youtube channel (click here)

-Pippin is an internet star in his own right, with almost a 10k subscriber fan base (figure correct as of April 2022).
+Pippin is an internet star in his own right, with an 18k subscriber fan base (figure correct as of October 2023).

 We think he is the most loving and adorable Maine Coon cat in the world!

 Here is a video of our large Maine Coon cat talking to his owner, on Youtube: